mokkabonna/pure-rest-api/dictionary/system.md

 ## Constraints

-To achieve these design goals we have to limit the choices the processor of the io have on the io in any given stage of any process.
+To achieve these design goals we have to limit the choices the processor of the io have on the io at any given stage of any process.

 ### Normalization